Why we love it

 - Onboard facilities such as the hot tub and lounge

-- Port Fee of per person payable in cash
+- Port Fee of per person payable in cash on board

 - Transfers between the airport and meeting spot